-Unique aspects of micro-segmentation
+Features of micro-segmentation

-Visibility through application mapping: Micro-segmentation starts with a real-time application dependency map that visualizes communications between all cloud and data center workloads and the applications and processes that comprise them.
+Visibility: Micro-segmentation starts with a real-time application dependency map that visualizes communications between all cloud and data center workloads and the applications and processes that comprise them.
 This visibility serves as a baseline for an application’s connectivity and is the basis for building and testing micro-segmentation policies.

 Easy to use labels: Segmentation has traditionally relied on IP addresses or firewalls rules, but to increase effectiveness, micro-segmentation instead relies on labels.
 Labels are meant to simplify segmentation using the normal language of IT (AKA “human-readable labels”), like using the application name, its stage in the dev cycle, its location, and the workload’s role.
 These multi-dimensional labels are attached to workloads to build the contextual application dependency map, grouping workloads based on their label sets.
 This visual map with easy-to-understand labels facilitates collaboration across application owners, security, IT operations, and compliance.
 Labels are commonly imported from configuration management databases (CMDBs), IP address management (IPAM) tools, and orchestration tools.

 Automated segmentation: Micro-segmentation uses the map and labels to automatically create granular, whitelist segmentation policies for traffic at the environment, application, and role/tier level.
 It matches historical connections, the processes these flows communicate with, and workload labels to automatically create policies for controlling intra- and inter-application traffic.
 Users merely select the granularity (or level of restrictiveness) of the organizational micro-segmentation policy they want.